enjineerMan/Weazel-app/README.md

 React Router: A routing library for handling navigation and URL management in a React application. <br>

 ### Installation
-Clone the repository: git clone git@github.com:enjineerMan/Weazel-app.git Navigate to the project directory: cd Weazel-app Install the dependencies: npm install
+Clone the repository: git clone git@github.com:enjineerMan/Weazel-app.git <br>
+Navigate to the project directory: cd Weazel-app <br>
+Install the dependencies: npm install <br>
 Set up Firebase: Create a Firebase project and obtain the configuration values for your app.
-Update the Firebase configuration in the app.
+Update the Firebase configuration in the app. <br>
-Start the development server: npm start
+Start the development server: npm start <br> <br>
-Open the app in your browser: http://localhost:3000 Contributing
+Open the app in your browser: http://localhost:3000 <br>
+Contributing <br>
 Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request. <br>

 ### License
 This project is licensed under the MIT License.